stewid/SimInf/README.md

-This work was financially supported by the Swedish Research Council within the UPMARC Linnaeus centre of Excellence (Pavol Bauer and Stefan Engblom), the Swedish Research Council Formas (Stefan Engblom and Stefan Widgren), and the Swedish Board of Agriculture (Stefan Widgren).
+This work was financially supported by the Swedish Research Council within the UPMARC Linnaeus centre of Excellence (Pavol Bauer and Stefan Engblom), the Swedish Research Council Formas (Stefan Engblom and Stefan Widgren), the Swedish Board of Agriculture (Stefan Widgren), and by the Swedish strategic research program eSSENCE (Stefan Widgren).

 # License